marcosetm/dbt-tutorial/README.md

 * entered path/to/bq/keyfile.json **must enter full path, `~` did not work** see the screenshot in [step 4](https://docs.getdbt.com/guides/manual-install?step=4)
 * entered project, dataset, threads, timeout, and lcation

-> Tutorial differs, you have to create your own
+> Tutorial differs, you don't have to create your own `profiles.yml` file.
+The `init` command took care of that.